Born: 2009, Frenchglen, Oregon [range-bred]

 While Kachina served the MLP program very well during her tenure, she has since been sold and is now living in Kentucky.

 Preta came to us as the somewhat common BLM two-for-one special.
-Lillie was adopted and brought form Oregon to Tennessee before anyone realized that she was pregnant.
+Lily was adopted and brought form Oregon to Tennessee before anyone realized that she was pregnant.
 Thankfully, Lil foaled out without complication, and Preta was the wonderful result of that surprise.

 Preta’s name means “ready to leap” an apt name for her as she was born on Leap Day, February 29, 2012.
-Currently, Preta trained with Michelle to prepare for her centerline debut.
+Preta trained with Michelle to prepare for her centerline debut.
 This spunky mare was full of personality and opinions.
 She was great fun to work with as she had enough attitude to keep you on your toes.

-Following a great stint on the farm, Preta has joined the equestrian program at Hiwassee College.
+Following a great stint on the farm, Preta has joined the equestrian program at Hiwassee College

 Color: Dark Bay